slott56/Stingray-Reader/source/sheet.rst

 -   **Eager**.
 Appropriate for most (but not all) Physical Formats.
-The idea is to apply the schema immediately to create the row as a tuple of cells.  :mod:`csv` does this, and it can be applied to other workbook formats.
+The idea is to apply the schema immediately to create the row as a tuple of cells.  :py:mod:`csv` does this, and it can be applied to other workbook formats.
 It can be applied to simple, flat Fixed format files.